Garfield station (CTA Red Line)

-Garfield is an 'L' station on the CTA's Red Line.
+Garfield is an "L" station on the CTA's Red Line.
 The station is located in the median of the Dan Ryan Expressway.
 It is located in the Fuller Park neighborhood.
-This is the Red Line's closest stop to the University of Chicago and the Museum of Science and Industry, although the museum is more than two miles away, this metro station shares the same name, with the Green Line Version.
+This is the Red Line's closest stop to the University of Chicago and the Museum of Science and Industry, although the museum is more than two miles away.
+The station shares its name with its Green Line equivalent.

 History

 Structure

 Like the eight other stations on the Dan Ryan Branch, Garfield Station was built by architect Skidmore, Owings & Merrill under a simple design.
 The station opened on September 28, 1969, and was entirely renovated from 2005 to 2006.
 The renovation has allowed the embellishment of the station, thanks to the installation of a work of art in the main entrance of the station.
 The only difference with respect to its colleagues of Dan Ryan Branch, is that for technical reasons a canopy identical to the others could not be added.
 Garfield station thus contains its original canopy and the covered zones over the Dan Ryan Expressway thanks to the stowing of panels, installed in a different way with the bridge.